 Immune system – the primary defense mechanism

 The immune system is a complex biological system.
-In fact, after the human brain, it’s even the second most complex system.
-It constantly protects the body against infections and diseases.
+In fact, after the human brain, it is one of the most complex systems.¹ It constantly protects the body against infections and diseases.
 That’s why it’s important to understand how it works and why to take good care of it.

 How does the immune system work?

-The immune system is activated immediately once an unknown intruder – also known as antigens – is in the body, and a series of processes are triggered.
+When a pathogen enters the body, the immune system recognizes foreign molecules, so called antigens immediately, and a series of processes are triggered.
 The so-called B lymphocytes make antibodies, and these proteins lock onto the antigens, to mark them.
-Other cells, such as the phagocytes, remove or inactivate the unknown intruders.
-After the immune system successfully has terminated the antigens, the body usually stores information about the intruder/antigen – how to recognize it later again and fight it faster.
+Other cells, such as the phagocytes, remove or inactivate the unknown pathogens.
+After the immune system has successfully neutralized the antigens, the body usually stores information about the antigen – how to recognize it later again and fight it faster.5

 The main parts of the immune system are: